logo for maremmaguide.com

 Maremma, Italy

-I have added a little information about each of the typical Italian cheeses featured in the menus.
+I have added a little information about each of the Italian cheeses featured in the menus.
+I hope you enjoy them.

-A little note
+A little note about Italian cheese and honey...

-(By the way, his honey of preference for "formaggio" Parmigiano or Grana, is "miele italiano di castagno" - Italian honey made from the nectar of chestnut flowers.)
+(By the way, his honey of preference for "formaggio" Parmigiano or Grana, is "miele Italiano di castagno" - Italian honey made from the nectar of chestnut flowers.)

-Italian Cheese Menu: Number One
+Italian Cheese Menu: Il Leccio Ristorante

-This "formaggi" menu is from the "Ristorante Il Leccio" in Cura Nuova, near Massa Marittima.
+This "formaggi" menu is from the ristorante Il Leccio in Cura Nuova, near Massa Marittima.
 It is one of my very favourite restaurants in Maremma.

 FORMAGGI - Italian Cheeses